-This guidance applies to the gathering of data in respect of 2019 performance.
-The deadline for submitting the data to the LGReturns system is Friday 24 April 2020.
-However, co-ordinators should arrange for the immediate running of all ICT and other systems reports containing data as at 31 December 2019 that will be needed for the return (e.g. followers on Twitter).
-While the co-ordinator is responsible for sign-off on all of the indicator data being submitted on LGReturns, NOAC and the LGMA request that the data proposed for entry on the system be signed off first at senior management level within the local authority.
+This guidance applies to the gathering of data in respect of 2021 local authority performance.
+The deadline for submitting the data to the LG Returns system is Friday 29th April 2022.
+Co-ordinators should also arrange for the immediate running of all ICT and other systems reports containing data as at 31st December 2021 that will be needed for the return (e.g. followers on Twitter).

+While the co-ordinator is responsible for input of all of the indicator data being submitted on LG Returns, NOAC and the Local Government Management Authority (LGMA) request that the data entered on the system be signed off at senior management level within the local authority.
+This signed submission should be generated and sent to NOAC (info@noac.ie) by the closing date for returns, 29th April 2022.